ehlesp/smallab-k8s-pve-guide/G014 - Host hardening 08 ~ Firewalling.md

     rules.broute  rules.filter  rules.nat
     ~~~

     You should see three different rule files, as in the output above.

+    > [!NOTE]
+    > **Do not open the ebtables rule files with a text editor**\
-The files are in binary format, so **do not open them with a text editor**.
+    > The files are in binary format.
+Do not manipulate them in any way.

     Each file corresponds to one of the tables ebtables uses to separate its functionality into different sets of rules.
 The `filter` table is the default one on which the ebtables command works.

 ### Example of ebtables usage